idelfonsog2/idelfonsog2.github.io/README.md

 import cassandra
 ```

 Losing customer it's not an option.
 Today in the world we have a ton of devices that are gathering and sending data.
-The benefits of using a document store database #NoSQL, is that developers don't need to maintain and/or adjust entities, migrations and changes on existing products.
-Companies and product moves in agile environment, where requirements are constantly changing; NoSQL allows us to spin these requirements in a quick manner.
+The benefit of using a document store database #NoSQL, is that developers don't need to maintain and/or adjust entities, migrations and changes on existing products.
+Companies and product moves in an agile environment, where requirements are constantly changing; NoSQL allows us to spin these requirements in a quick manner.

 #### The Business Case 💼

-The following application establishes the follwing case where we have deploy a music app and its collecting data which it's store to a local text file.
-From that we known which songs does the user listens to and which membership they are on (at higher level).
+The following application establishes the following case where we have deploy a music app and its collecting data which it's the store to a local text file.
+From that we known which songs does the user listens to and which membership they are on (at a higher level).

 ```swift
 // "Some of the largest production deployments include Apple's, with over 75,000 nodes storing over 10 PB of data, Netflix (2,500 nodes, 420 TB, over 1 trillion requests per day), Chinese search engine Easou (270 nodes, 300 TB, over 800 million requests per day), and eBay (over 100 nodes, 250 TB)." https://cassandra.apache.org/
 ```
-My job was to extract transform and load this data into system where business teams could bring their requirements and collect solutions from the data.
+My job was to extract transform and load this data into the system where business teams could bring their requirements and collect solutions from the data.

 [🔗 Jupyter Notebook ETL Process](notebooks/cassandra-etl-pipeline.html)